-With the aim of making a sustainable change in the lives of the most disadvantaged, we partner with communities whose populations face the complex challenges associated with poverty on a daily basis.
-Students work with several underprivileged communities across the broader Cape Town area and can make a meaningful impact on the quality of life for the people who live there.
-The communities we work with often experience similar difficulties and barriers to progress including inadequate housing and land, insufficient service provision, limited access to and/or poor quality health care, high unemployment rates, and several challenges linked to education and skill development at all ages.
+With the aim of making a sustainable change in the lives of youth living in vulnerable communities, we partner with community organizations who serve populations facing the complex challenges associated with poverty.
+Students work with several under-resourced communities across the broader Cape Town area; learning from communities perspectives and making a meaningful impact through sport.
+The communities we work with often experience barriers, including inadequate housing, insufficient service provision, limited access to quality health care, high unemployment rates, and obstacles to education and skill development.

 Timeframe for Involvement